-Other impressions of this print can be found in Museum of Fine Arts, Boston, Honolulu Museum of Art, British Museum and Edo Tokyo Museum.
+Other impressions of this print can be found in institutions such as the Museum of Fine Arts, Boston, Honolulu Museum of Art, British Museum and Edo Tokyo Museum.

 About the artist

 Born in Edo as Tokutaro Ando, Utagawa Hiroshige grew up in a minor samurai family.
 His father belonged to the firefighting force assigned to Edo Castle.
 It is here that Hiroshige was given his first exposure to art: legend has it that a fellow fireman tutored him in the Kano school of painting, though Hiroshige’s first official teacher was Rinsai.
 Though Hiroshige tried to join Utagawa Toyokuni's studio, he was turned away.
 In 1811, young Hiroshige entered an apprenticeship with the celebrated Utagawa Toyohiro.
 After only a year, he was bestowed with the artist name Hiroshige.
 He soon gave up his role in the fire department to focus entirely on painting and print design.
 During this time he studied painting, intrigued by the Shijo school.
 Hiroshige’s artistic genius went largely unnoticed until 1832.